-Our DSG3-CAART, MuSK-CAART and CABA-201 product candidates utilize a lentiviral delivery vector and some or all of our other product candidates may require a lentiviral delivery vector, a key drug substance that delivers the CAR or CAAR to the target T cells.
+Our MuSK-CAART and CABA-201 product candidates utilize a lentiviral delivery vector and some or all of our other product candidates may require a lentiviral delivery vector, a key drug substance that delivers the CAR or CAAR to the target T cells.
 We do not have the capability to manufacture lentiviral vector and plan to obtain the vector we require from third parties.
 The manufacturing process for lentiviral vector is variable and still evolving.
 It is not uncommon for manufacturing runs to fail, whether due to contamination, supplier error, or equipment failure, or to be delayed.
 To the extent our product candidates use a lentiviral delivery vector, a lack of vector supply will cause us to be unable to manufacture our CAR T or CAAR T cells as well as a delay in patient enrollment, which may have a negative impact on our ability to successfully develop our product candidates.

 Further, there are a limited number of manufacturers capable of producing lentiviral vectors.
 It can be challenging to secure a relationship with any of these manufacturers, and the manufacturing and release process can take a significant amount of time.
-We have secured a supply of lentiviral vector from CAROT sufficient for a portion of the patients we plan to enroll in our MusCAARTesTM trial and our clinical trials for CABA-201 in SLE, myositis, SSc and gMG.
-We have secured a supply of lentiviral vector from CHOP sufficient for a portion of the patients we plan to enroll in our DesCAARTesTM trial.
-We have also reserved additional vector manufacturing capacity at Penn and CHOP and in December 2021 and in May 2023, we secured a license and supply agreement with Oxford Biomedica to establish a process and supply lentiviral vector for the clinical and commercial development of our DSG3-CAART and CABA-201 candidates.
+We have secured a supply of lentiviral vector from CAROT sufficient for a portion of the patients we plan to enroll in our MusCAARTesTM trial and our RESETTM clinical trials in SLE, myositis, SSc and gMG.
+We have also reserved additional vector manufacturing capacity at Penn and CHOP and in December 2021 and in May 2023, we secured a license and supply agreement with Oxford to establish a process and supply lentiviral vector for the clinical and commercial development of our DSG3-CAART and CABA-201 candidates.
 There is no assurance that we will be able to continue to secure adequate and timely supply of lentiviral vector.
 Moreover, we cannot be certain that our CAR T or CAAR T cell product candidates produced with lentiviral vector from different manufacturers will be comparable or that results of clinical trials will be consistent if conducted with lentiviral vector from different manufacturers.

 Vector production also requires the production of high-quality DNA plasmids, for which there is also a limited number of suppliers.
-Although we have established relationships with multiple suppliers for lentiviral vector and plasmids, we do not yet have our own clinical-scale manufacturing facility established, and are therefore highly dependent on the ability of these suppliers to manufacture necessary materials and to deliver these materials to us on a timely and reliable basis.
+Although we have established relationships with suppliers for lentiviral vector and plasmids, we do not yet have our own clinical-scale manufacturing facility established, and are therefore highly dependent on the ability of these suppliers to manufacture necessary materials and to deliver these materials to us on a timely and reliable basis.